MKhala/node-capstone/README.md

+## To run project follow this steps
-npm i
+- npm i
-nodemon ./server.js localhost 3000
+- nodemon ./server.js localhost 3000
-create .env and fill it like in sample.env with yours credentionals
+- create .env and fill it like in sample.env with yours credentionals